eloylp/goomerang/README.md

 }
 ```

-That's sounds really familiar !
+For many of you that sounds really familiar !
 Yes, Goomerang tries to preserve same aspects of the standard library.
-Again, the same symmetric interface
+Again, the same
+symmetric interface
 can be found in the client public API.

 It's important to note that **any number of middlewares can be registered**.
 The **order of registration will drive the order of execution**